1b2h/ChooseToCode/PublishToAzure.md

-﻿#Module X: Publishing a Web App
+﻿#Publishing a Web App to Azure

 ###Objectives:
 - Publish a simple web page